Taiwan: Death toll rising from blast at food court – DW – 02/13/2025

 What else do we know about the blast?

-Dozens of firefighters were at the scene at around 11:30 am and video footage showed structural damage to the department stores, with debris strewn the streets.
+Dozens of firefighters were at the scene at around 11:30 a.m. local time and video footage showed structural damage to the department stores, with debris strewn on the streets.

 More to follow...